mmig/mmir-v4-starter-kit/README.md

     /build

-of a Cordova 3.x (CLI generated) project, running the ANT task ```build.xml``` of this repository (within the sub-directory) will set up the resources (_"tooling"_) for building MMIR-based applications with Cordova 3.x.
+of a Cordova 3.x (CLI generated) project, running the ANT task ```build.xml``` of this repository (within the sub-directory, i.e. `build/build.xml`) will set up the resources (_"tooling"_) for building MMIR-based applications with Cordova 3.x:

+    hooks/before_build/**
+    mmir-build.properties
+    mmir-build.settingsDefault
+    mmir-build.xml
+    mmir-parse.xml

 --
 ##### License